m-lab/pipeline/README.txt

 The M-Lab Pipeline.

-AppEngine based pipeline that M-Lab experiments can push data in to for processing and storage in various backends.
+AppEngine-based pipeline written in go that M-Lab experiments can push data into for processing and storage in various backends.